MercyOl/swe-3313-fall-2025-team-06/README.md

 - Click [here](project-plan/technology-selection/README.md) for a detailed explanation of what technologies and tools we are using and why.

 ## Gantt Chart
-[Here](project-plan/README.md) we have our Gantt chart, which outlines our project timeline and helps us allocate time effectively to build the application.
+[Here](project-plan/README.md) we have information about our Gantt chart, which outlines our project timeline and helps us allocate time effectively to build the application.

 ## Project Plan Presentation